Gonzalez & Waddington – Attorneys at Law

 Asportation.

-• An accused’s actions in joining an ongoing conspiracy to steal a duffel bag before two co-conspirators completed asportation of the property was legally sufficient to sustain convictions of conspiracy to commit larceny and larceny.
+• An accused’s actions in joining an ongoing conspiracy to steal a duffel bag before two co-conspirators completed the asportation of the property was legally sufficient to sustain convictions of conspiracy to commit larceny and larceny.

 • Larceny continues as long as the asportation continues.